CogComNeuroSci/PieterV_public/Reversal_learning/Behavioral/README.md

 4. *sim_data_...* : contains a function to simulate data with a given parameter set.
 5. *Estimating_PE_...* : uses functions 2-4 to fit the models, and simulate some output under the optimal parameter values.
 This can be run after the make_data_... file.

+___
+Before going to EEG data analyses, one should run the *make_RTfile_matlab.R* and the *extract_indices.m* files as this extracts the behavioral indices that are needed to perform the EEG analyses.